Photoshop is the modern go-to tool for editing and altering images, but changing photographs to put a different spin on them is far from a new trend.

 An unsuspecting couple on holiday in Australia had their photo snapped underwater blissfully unaware that there's a great white shark lurking behind them.
 Of course, this one was quickly outed as a fake, but at least it's reasonably well done.

-Another classic case of two photos being merged together, this photo dubbed "helicopter shark" purportedly shows a great white shark leaping out of ocean to grab a free lunch in the form of military personnel climbing down a Black Hawk ladder.
+Another classic case of two photos being merged together, this photo dubbed "helicopter shark" purportedly shows a great white shark leaping out of the ocean to grab a free lunch in the form of military personnel climbing down a Black Hawk ladder.

 Gaining popularity in 2001, helicopter shark was quickly found landing in email inboxes across the world.